AndreasReitberger/3D-Print-Cost-Calculator/README.md

 - Prusa: http://www.prusa3d.com/#a_aid=AndreasReitberger *
 - Jake3D: https://tidd.ly/3x9JOBp *
 - Amazon: https://amzn.to/2Z8PrDu *
+- Coinbase: https://advanced.coinbase.com/join/KTKSEBP * (10€ in BTC for you if you open an account)
+- TradeRepublic: https://refnocode.trade.re/wfnk80zm * (10€ in stocks for you if you open an account)

 (*) Affiliate link
 Thank you very much for supporting me!